 The Feroz Shah Kotla is a fortress built by Feroz Shah Tughlaq in 1360 when he founded Ferozabad, the fifth city of Delhi.
 The fortress, along with the surviving remnants of the Jama Masjid and the Ashoka Pillar, is situated in Ferozabad.

-Feroz Shah Kotla is located at the banks of the river Yamuna.
-The site is mostly known for the famous Ashokan Pillar which, is on a rubble-built three tiered structure.
-The 13m high pillar is believed to be brought from Meerut by Feroz Shah to Delhi where it was erected by Emperor Ashoka.
+Feroz Shah Kotla is located on the banks of the river Yamuna.
+The site is mostly known for the famous Ashokan Pillar, which is on a rubble-built three-tiered structure.
+The 13-m high pillar is believed to be brought from Meerut by Feroz Shah to Delhi where it was erected by Emperor Ashoka.
 The sole purpose of the pillar was to spread Buddhism among the public like any other Ashokan pillar.